-Bryan Murphy provides his services as director and member of the Audit Committee of the Company through Magellan Limited (a company owned and controlled by Mr. Murphy) as per a director compensation and indemnification agreement between the Company and Magellan Limited entered into on January 31, 2018.
-The monthly compensation paid by the Company to Mr. Murphy for his services as director and member of the Audit Committee of the Company is CAD\$2,000 plus HST; subsequent to his appointment as Chairman this was increased to CAD\$5,000 plus HST.
+Bryan Murphy provides his services to the Company through Magellan Limited (a company owned and controlled by Mr. Murphy) as per a director compensation and indemnification agreement between the Company and Magellan Limited entered into on January 31, 2018.
+The monthly compensation paid by the Company to Mr. Murphy for his services as director, Chairman of the Board and member of the Audit and GNC Committeesis CAD\$8,000 plus HST.